earthly/website/blog/_posts/2021-09-22-awk-examples.md

 - [ ] Fix Grammarly Errors
 - [ ] Read out loud
-- [ ] Write 5 or more titles and pick the best on
-- [ ] First two paragraphs: What's it about?
-Why listen to you?
 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally